marckean/Azure-DSC-Template/README.md

 - Uses the **Copy** element with **Resource iteration**, giving you the choice of how many data disks you want to deploy.

+## Soon
+This Repo will support the option of using Accelerated Networking

 ### This Repo:
 - Leverages the **DSC extension** to run the configuration on the VM (**DSC\ConfigurationData.ps1**).
 When running the **DSC extension**, the JSON template also feeds parameter values into this **DSC configuration script** via the DSC extension: